-Financial market sentiment is continuing to improve after a volatile start to the year.
+The financial market sentiment is continuing to improve after a volatile start to the year.
 Though global economic uncertainty continues to stall market confidence.

 The Australian economy is still in a period of rebalancing after a decline in mining investment.
 The labour market is continuing to recover, and GDP growth is still increasing, though rates are not as high as anticipated.

 Inflation has become much lower than expected, for some time.
-Recent data confirms that there has been little change in this outlook, and as a result previous forecasts will have to be lowered.
+Recent data confirms that there has been little change in this outlook, and as a result, previous forecasts will have to be lowered.

 Falling prices typically discourage investment and also consumer and business spending, which the RBA is trying to encourage.
 Therefore, economists are now suggesting that the RBA may be forced to cut rates by at least 25 basis points before the year closes out.
-Some economists are even suggesting that this next rate cut will be in August, taking the official cash rate to 1.50 percent.
+Some economists are even suggesting that this next rate cut will be in August, taking the official cash rate to 1.50%.

 RBA governor, Glenn Stevens, is said to be watching the housing market.
 The implementation of supervisory measures by the Australian Prudential Regulation Authority (APRA) is easing home pricing pressures nationwide.
 The strengthening of lending standards has also contributed.
 These changes have reduced potential market risks and abated activity described as eager.
-Now the housing market could be considered as a much more even playing field.
+Now the housing market could be considered as a much evener playing field.

 Glenn Stevens suggests that while property investment in Australia is a desirable form of investment its not one that is fail-safe, and it is not a get-rich-quick scheme.
 While property prices rise, they also fall, and even though some investors have witnessed success, this is not always the case.

-Property is an asset, so it should never just be a question of what this asset price is doing when investing, said Mr Stevens.
+A property is an asset, so it should never just be a question of what this asset price is doing when investing, said Mr Stevens.
 Investors should also be asking if the right dwelling is in the right place, and what leverage this has on capital growth and rent yield.